Create, embed and evaluate a curriculum-wide whole-school strategy in five simple steps

 - Writing, including grammar

 Your strategy should be easy for teachers of all subjects to implement, ensuring that your literacy improvement efforts are consistent throughout the curriculum.
-As well as this, your strategy should be simple for the literacy committee to measure through data, eg. using holistic assessment data from Bedrock Grammar.
+As well as this, your strategy should be simple for the literacy committee to measure through data, eg. using holistic assessment data from Bedrock's grammar curriculum.

 The Education Endowment Foundation's guidance report, Improving Literacy in Key Stage 2, recommends you take "at least two terms to plan, develop and police strategies on a small scale before rolling out new practices across the school."

 - You're not alone when implementing a whole-school literacy strategy.
-Learners and parents can be key for making sure the strategy sticks.
+Learners and parents can be key to making sure the strategy sticks.